EmmaRamirez/dom-to-image/README.md

--   if the DOM node you want to render includes a `<canvas>` element with something drawn on it, it should be handled fine, unless the canvas is [tainted](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) - in this case rendering will rather not succeed.
+-   if the DOM node you want to render includes a `<canvas>` element with something drawn on it, it should be handled fine, unless the canvas is [tainted](https://developer.mozilla.org/en-US/docs/Web/HTML/CORS_enabled_image) - in this case rendering will not succeed.

 -   at the time of writing, Firefox has a problem with some external stylesheets (see issue #13).
 In such case, the error will be caught and logged.

 ## Authors

-Anatolii Saienko, Paul Bakaus (original idea)
+Emma Ramirez, Anatolii Saienko (second iteration of idea), Paul Bakaus (original idea)

 ## License